tysenp/iOS-WebClip-Spam-PoC/README.md

 2. Save the modified <dict> (with placeholders replaced) in a text file named "mobileConfig.txt".

-3. Run the Python script "autoCreate.py".
+3. Run the Python script "autoCreate.py" and input how many WebClips you want.
 This script will automatically replace [ID] and [UUID] with appropriate values.

 4. After running the script, you'll receive an output .mobileconfig file.
 Open this file and add the following at the top: